fleetdm/fleet-gitops/README.md

 6. Push your cloned and modified code to your repo.

 7. In GitHub, enable the `Apply latest configuration to Fleet` GitHub Actions workflow, and run workflow manually.
 Now, when anyone pushes a new commit, the action will run and update Fleet.
-In addition, the workflow will run every 24 hours to ensure that the Fleet configuration is in sync with your git repo.

 #### Structure: